THE PARISH OF SAINT PAUL, NEW SOUTHGATE, LONDON

 gift of life and publicly acknowledging his love.
 We are acknowledging that we all need to turn

-away from the darkness of evil and to make a new start with God.
+away from sin and to make a new start with God.

-Q. Isn’t it about making decisions and promises ?
+Q. Is it about making decisions and promises ?

 A. When you bring your child for baptism, you will be asked to declare publicly on behalf of